jf44/sol2kml/README.md

 B) You need a web server which allows the PHP fonction file_get_contents($url) to collect the data directly from the SailOnLine race server and generate the KML / KMZ files.

-So you have to set up a local web server to test and produce your own G.E maps.
+If you lack of a personneal webserver on the Internet you can set up a local web server to test and produce your own G.E maps

 Look at Apachefriends' Xampp for exemple.

-But in the case of you own a personnal Web server on the Internet whith the PHP fonction file_get_contents($SolServerUrl) activated, the visitors of your site may generate their own maps online.
+In the case of you own a personnal Web server on the Internet **whith the PHP fonction file_get_contents($SolServerUrl)** activated, the visitors of your site may generate their own maps online.

 Installation